logo for pictures-of-cats.org

 The Turkish Van has been kept as a domestic pet in the region for centuries.

-The first importation into Europe (specifically England) occurred when 2 people (one of whom was a Mrs Lushington) working on behalf of the Turkish Tourist Board were offered two unrelated cats which they accepted and imported (but see below).
+The first importation into England, Europe occurred when 2 people, one of whom was a Mrs Lushington, working on behalf of the Turkish Tourist Board were offered two unrelated cats which they accepted and imported.
 They returned for 2 more, 4 years later, and began the development of the breed in the UK.
-The story is vague but apparently, according to a Times newspaper report of 1964, it took Mrs Lushington tried for 8 years to get to Van to acquire a Turkish Van cat.
-This doesn't square with the above.
+The story is vague but apparently, according to a Times newspaper report of 1964, Mrs Lushington tried for 8 years to get to the town of Van to acquire a Turkish Van cat.
+This doesn’t square with the above.
 Mrs Lushington pioneered the development of the breed in the West.

 map of anatolia